 The KSDE’s Kansans Can initiative notes that high school graduation is a milestone for students, but it’s not the finish line.
 The state now tracks students for two years after graduation with a goal of also raising the percentage of students who receive some sort of postsecondary education.

-The “effective rate” is number found by multiplying the graduation rate by the percentage of students who met one of four outcomes within two years of high school graduation:
+The “effective rate” is a number found by multiplying the graduation rate by the percentage of students who met one of four outcomes within two years of high school graduation:

 • Student earned an Industry Recognized Certification while in high school